Ab initio study of orbital-selective superconductivity in $\gamma$-BiPd: Crystal Structure and Phonon Dispersion

 \section{Crystal Structure and Phonon Dispersion}

-The $\gamma$-BiPd contains two formula units (two Bi and two Pd atoms per unit cell) organized in a hexagonal structure with space group P6$_3$/mmc (No. 194).
-The lattice parameters are $a=b=4.23$ $\mathrm{\AA}$ and $c=5.69$ $\mathrm{\AA}$\cite{amcsd}.
+The unit cell of $\gamma$-BiPd contains two formula units (two Bi and two Pd atoms per unit cell) organised in a hexagonal structure with space group P6$_3$/mmc (No. 194) (Fig.~\ref{fig:crystal}).
+In the present calculations, the fully optimised lattice constants $a=4.2719$ $\mathrm{\AA}$ and $c=5.6244$ $\mathrm{\AA}$ are used, which agree well with the experimental lattice parameters of $a=4.23$ $\mathrm{\AA}$ and $c=5.69$ $\mathrm{\AA}$ \cite{amcsd} (with errors within $\sim 1\%$).
 The Wyckoff positions of Pd atoms and Bi atoms are 2a (0, 0, 0) and 2c (1/3, 2/3, 1/4), respectively (Fig.~\ref{fig:crystal}).
-Each Bi atom is coordinated with six Pd atoms, and each Pd atom is bonded to six Bi atoms and two additional Pd atoms.
-The bond length Bi-Pd is 2.826 $\mathrm{\AA}$ and the bond-length Pd-Pd is 2.845 $\mathrm{\AA}$.
-The nearest Bi-Bi distance is 3.749 $\mathrm{\AA}$.
-The bond angle between Pd-Bi-Pd is 60.439 degrees, while the Bi-Pd-Pd bond angle is 59.781 degrees.
+Each Bi atom is coordinated by six Pd atoms, while each Pd atom is bonded to six Bi atoms and two additional Pd atoms.
+The Bi-Pd bond length is 2.8391 $\mathrm{\AA}$, while the Pd-Pd bond length is slightly shorter at 2.8122 $\mathrm{\AA}$.
+The nearest Bi–Bi separation is 3.7406 $\mathrm{\AA}$.
+The Pd-Bi-Pd bond angle is $59.375^\circ$, and the Bi-Pd-Pd bond angle is $60.312^\circ$.

-The calculated phonon dispersion and phonon DOS are shown in Figs.~\ref{fig:phonon_dis}(a) and \ref{fig:phonon_dis}(b), respectively.
-The phonon spectrum of $\gamma$-BiPd includes 12 modes: three acoustic and nine optical [see Fig.~\ref{fig:phonon_dis}(a)].
-Below 11.4 meV, the phonon DOS is dominated by Bi-atomic vibrations due to the heavy mass of Bi atoms.
-Above this energy, Pd-atomic vibrations become more dominant.
-At the $\Gamma$-point, the point group symmetry is centrosymmetric $D_{6h}(6/mmm)$.
-In this symmetry, the longitudinal acoustic phonon mode has $A_{2u}$ symmetry, while the two transverse acoustic modes have $E_{1u}$ symmetry.
-In the acoustic region, the two transverse modes have higher frequencies compared to the longitudinal mode.
-Conversely, in the optical region, the longitudinal modes exhibit higher frequencies than the transverse optical modes.
+The calculated phonon dispersion and phonon DOS are presented in Figs.~\ref{fig:phonon_dis}(a) and \ref{fig:phonon_dis}(b), respectively.
+The phonon spectrum of $\gamma$-BiPd includes 12 modes: three acoustic and nine optical ones, as shown in Fig.~\ref{fig:phonon_dis}(a).
+Below 12.3 meV, the phonon DOS is dominated by Bi-atomic vibrations, attributed to the heavier mass of Bi atoms.
+Above this energy, Pd atomic vibrations become increasingly dominant.
+The $\Gamma$-point in the Brillouin zone (BZ) exhibits centrosymmetric point group symmetry $D_{6h}(6/mmm)$.
+Within this symmetry, the longitudinal acoustic phonon mode corresponds to the $A_{2u}$ representation, while the two transverse acoustic modes belong to the $E_{1u}$ representation.
+In the acoustic region, the transverse modes exhibit higher frequencies than the longitudinal mode.
+In contrast, in the optical region, the longitudinal optical modes have higher frequencies than the transverse optical modes.